sebastiangraz/c/README.md

-# g
+# c
-g zsh plugin for lazy gitters like me
+c zsh plugin for lazy gitters like me

 Usage

-`g 'Commit message'` or no message is just `g`
+`c 'Commit message'` or no message is just `c`

 What it does